Easy Hummus

 A bowl of creamy hummus topped with olive oil, whole chickpeas, and a sprinkle of paprika. | zestplate.com

-The best thing about making hummus from scratch?
-You can play around with it!
-Try roasted garlic instead of raw, add some roasted red peppers, or spice it up with harissa.
-Each batch is a chance to try something new.
-That's how family favorites are born - through little tweaks and experiments until it's just right for you.
+The greatest thing about homemade hummus?
+You can switch it up however you want!
+Try cooked garlic instead of raw, mix in some roasted red peppers, or add harissa for heat.
+Every batch is a chance to try something different.
+That's how you create family favorites - through small adjustments and tests until it's perfectly suited to your taste.

 Frequently Asked Questions